Academic Year 2023-24 Update

 To take these orientations, you must first complete the Making Center General Orientation: Here is the link to enroll

-Tier 1 includes general access to the shop and its associated materials, and the necessary equipment for hand-building.
-Tier 2 Ceramic orientation includes access to the wheels contained within the shop.
+This includes general access to the shop and its associated materials, and the necessary equipment for hand-building.

 Walkthroughs for Casting and Ceramics are scheduled weekly as follows:*